 Our predictions were correct.
 Only a few weeks after 9flats and Airbnb announced their host protection plans, we have just learned that Wimdu will also introduce a policy to protect property hosts soon.

-The young company told the travel blog Tnooz today, that it’s currently talking to insurance companies to devise a “global solution” for all its markets.
-Michael Riegel (Wimdu UK) stated, that the startup has a number of checks and measures in place to help protect property owners in the meantime.
+The young company told the travel blog Tnooz today (Update – January 2023: The article seems to be out of use, and we therefore deactivated the original link) that it’s currently talking to insurance companies to devise a “global solution” for all its markets.
+Michael Riegel of Wimdu UK stated that the startup has a number of checks and measures in place to help protect property owners in the meantime.

-Like its European competitor 9flats, Wimdu is a clone of Airbnb – which is a trusted community marketplace for people to list, discover and book unique spaces around the world.
-Wimdu manages the booking / payment processes and charges a commission.
+Like its European competitor 9flats, Wimdu is a clone of Airbnb, which is a trusted community marketplace for people to list, discover and book unique spaces around the world.
+Wimdu manages the booking and payment processes, and charges a commission.